We’re here for you. Don’t hesitate to call us and speak with our team of skilled professionals.

 perutravelcompany@gmail.com

-You will be picked up from your hotel at 5.30am for a 2.5 hour scenic drive to the village of Tinki, offering a glimpse of the rural landscapes and vibrant communities that make the Andes so unique.
+You will be picked up from your hotel at 5:30 a.m. and begin a scenic 2.5-hour drive to the village of Tinki, where you will experience peaceful rural landscapes and get your first glimpse of vibrant Andean communities in the Cusco region of Peru.

-After breakfast amidst a breathtaking sunrise, begin your day surrounded by the majestic calm of the Andes.
-This region is rich with flora and fauna, including rare bird species and wild vicuñas.
+After breakfast, you will enjoy a breathtaking sunrise and begin your day surrounded by the calm, majestic landscapes of the Andes.
+This region is rich in biodiversity, home to rare bird species and wild vicuñas.

 This trek is considered challenging due to its high altitude and steep terrain.
 The highest altitude reached is 5,000m at the Warmisaya pass on Day 2.
 Participants should be prepared for high-altitude hiking and be in good physical condition.